grscheller/scheller-linux-archive/fpinscala/README.md

 ## Functional Programming in Scala Book Exercises

-I'm working my way through "Functional Programming in Scala"<br>
-by Paul Chiusana and Runar Bjarnason to learn Scala.
-Also, I am<br>
-teaching myself SBT using the online
+I'm working my way through "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason to learn Scala.
+Also, I am teaching myself SBT using the online
 [SBT reference manual](http://www.scala-sbt.org/).

-I have set up my own build.sbt file and am not using the canned SBT<br>
-setup supplied [here](https://github.com/fpinscala/fpinscala) by the authors.
+I have set up my own build.sbt file and am not using the canned SBT setup supplied [here](https://github.com/fpinscala/fpinscala) by the authors.